Skip to main content

 Overview

-The overview guide covers the main features and use cases for the platform.
+The Overview guide covers the main features and intended use cases for the platform.

 Architecture

-The architecture guide dives deep into the foundational principles, structures, and designs that underpin the platform.
-Whether you're a developer, system architect, or just curious about the inner workings of NautilusTrader.
+The Architecture guide dives deep into the foundational principles, structures, and designs that underpin the platform.
+It is ideal for developers, system architects, or anyone curious about the inner workings of NautilusTrader.

 Strategies

-The heart of the NautilusTrader user experience is in writing and working with trading strategies.
+The Strategy is at the heart of the NautilusTrader user experience when writing and working with trading strategies.
 The Strategies guide covers how to implement trading strategies for the platform.

 Instruments